• Holidays, Rants & Musings

 This book has a lot of fun rhyming words as you read about Halloween’s different colors!

 Synopsis: What color is Halloween?
-Why, it’s as green as an “eerie glow, evil grin, vile brew, clammy skin,” as white as “cobwebs clinging, a misty trail, a skull, a spook, a face gone pale . . .”
+It’s as green as an “eerie glow, evil grin, vile brew, clammy skin,” and as white as “cobwebs clinging, a misty trail, a skull, a spook, a face gone pale . . .”

 Miss Fiona's Stupendous Pumpkin Pies Book Cover